RunLLM/gitbook/integrations/using-integrations/compute-integrations.md

 print(flow.id())
 ```

-Here, the `config` parameter is set to a `FlowConfig` variable where we can specifies its `engine` parameter to the Kubernetes integration we have connected from the last part.
+Here, the `config` parameter is set to a `FlowConfig` variable where we can specifies its `engine` parameter to the Kubernetes integration we have connected.
+After executing the command, the workflow will be published using the Kubernetes as the execution engine.